-As per the financial section above, there is a need to re-balance the 93% of commissioned funding directed towards building based services and 7% funding directed towards community provision.
-A review of Tricuro day service buildings to consider community options will assist this re-balance and the development of micro-enterprises to increase the options for those currently attending building-based services, will enable options for people to transfer to a community setting.
+As per the financial section above, there is a need to balance the 93% of commissioned funding directed towards building based services and 7% funding directed towards community provision.
+A review of the 5 Plus day service buildings to consider community options will assist this re-balance and the development of micro-enterprises to increase the options for those currently attending building based services, will allow options for people to transfer to a community setting.